philips-software/amp-devcontainer/.github/CONTRIBUTING.md

 ### Found a security vulnerability?

-If you discover a vulnerability in our software, please contact a [maintainer](.github/CODEOWNERS) directly and report it appropriately.
+If you discover a vulnerability in our software, please refer to the [security policy](./SECURITY.md) and report it appropriately.
 Do not submit an issue, unless asked to.

 ### Missing a Feature?